cooperhewitt/tms-tools/README.md

 that doesn't trigger this error is ...
 2GB.

-_If you're bored try setting `LongReadLen` to be the value of `POSIX::MAX_LONG` but please don't complain or blame when it all goes horribly wrong._
+_If you're bored try setting `LongReadLen` to be the value of `POSIX::MAX_LONG` but please don't complain or blame me when it all goes horribly wrong._

 But only if you're doing your exports on a Mac.
 If you try to do the same thing, with exactly the same code, on a Linux machine then you don't get past the first